kstenerud/ubuntu-maintainers-handbook/README.md

 Ubuntu Maintainer's Handbook
 ============================

-This is a WIP description of how to do the common tasks of an Ubuntu package maintainer.
+This handbook explains how to do the common tasks of an Ubuntu package maintainer.
+In particular, it explains how the git-ubuntu toolsuite is used for working with Ubuntu packages.

 Sections
 --------